 It would be a sincere pleasure to hear back from you soon to discuss this exciting opportunity.

-[your first and last names, plus the phone number(s) you want to be contacted at, go here]
+[your first and last names, plus your contact phone number(s), email, go here]

 Is This Sufficient?

 Formal language, identifying the job you’re applying for, and stating which documents you’ve attached: is there anything you should do in the body of your emailed job application?